abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 **Key principle: never run your MCP server as root.
 Treat every argument from the LLM as untrusted.**

 MCP standardizes how things *connect*, not whether they *should*.
-Security is your job — and now there's a framework (OWASP Agentic Top 10 2026) that tells you exactly what to look for.
+Security is your job, and now there's a framework (OWASP Agentic Top 10 2026) that tells you exactly what to look for.

 ## When Does MCP Make Sense?